9 Things You Can Only Do in North Carolina’s Brunswick Islands

 Watch the sun rise and set over the ocean from the same spot

 From late fall through early spring, you can watch the sun rise and set over the ocean without moving your beach chair.
 The islands’ east-west orientation offers the perfect perspective for seeing the sun arc just above the southern horizon.
-It’s one of a few places worldwide where this view is so accessible.
+It’s one of a few places in the world where this view is so accessible.
 That earned the islands a spot on The Weather Channel’s list of “10 Incredible Phenomena You Have to See in Fall.”

 Try the original (and tasty) Calabash seafood